Limiting screen time protects children’s mental health

 The study entitled “Childhood Lifestyle Behaviours and Mental Health Symptoms in Adolescence” published these key points:

-“Question Are cumulative lifestyle behaviors, including physical activity, sedentary behavior, sleep, and diet quality from childhood to adolescence, associated with perceived stress and depressive symptoms in adolescence?
+“Question Are cumulative lifestyle behaviours, including physical activity, sedentary behaviour, sleep, and diet quality from childhood to adolescence, associated with perceived stress and depressive symptoms in adolescence?

 Findings In this cohort study of 187 adolescents, those with a higher cumulative exposure to self-reported total screen time and particularly mobile device use from childhood had higher perceived stress and depressive symptoms scores.
 Self-reported total physical activity and supervised exercise were inversely associated with perceived stress and depressive symptoms.